 - Argon gas emits violet color, which has clearing and antibacterial properties and often used for treatment of acne.
 It eliminates acne causing bacteria, treats acne (including cystic), reduces healing time of your blemishes, prevents future breakouts, reduces redness and inflammation, and balances oil production.

 - Neon gas emits orange color, which is used for targeting signs of aging.
-It promotes blood circulation, stimulates cell turnover, collagen production, conditions the skin, reduces fine lines and wrinkles, firms sagging skin, diminishes dark circles under eyes, improves skin elasticity and texture, and product absorption.
+It promotes blood circulation, skin tightening, stimulates cell turnover and collagen production, reduces fine lines and wrinkles, firms sagging skin, diminishes dark circles under eyes, improves skin elasticity and texture, and product absorption.

 - Fusion (neon + argon).
 Some brands also offer so-called “fusion electrodes” that combine argon and neon gas in one tube (indigo color).
 This type of electrodes is best for those with adult acne, who want to combat signs of acne and signs of aging in one treatment.